What Does Dodge Code P0456 Mean?

 STEP 1: USE FIXD TO ENSURE NO OTHER ENGINE CODES ARE PRESENT.

-Scan your Dodge to verify P0456 is the only code present.
+Scan your Dodge with the FIXD Sensor and app to verify P0456 is the only code present.
 If other codes are present regarding fuel pressure or the fuel system, repair and diagnose those first.
 If it is paired with P0441, P0440, and/or P0446, there is most likely a solenoid failure, leaking charcoal canister, or a more complex EVAP leak.

 STEP 2: CHECK YOUR GAS CAP.